CODE-AXION/NestifyX/README.md

 ## Features
 1. **Category Tree Management:** This Module includes Category Management with the Ability of changing its position, you just have to include a button component and thats it .

 2. **Recursion Methods:** This Module includes various methods to play with recursions, like generating tree, fetch Children/Parent ids, generate breadcrumbs, show tree view in dropdown etc...

+3. **Performance:** Will do all your work in a single query

 ## Usage